 Do Italians have cake for breakfast?
 Yes, typically Italians have a sweet breakfast so from time to time they can also have cake or cookies in the morning, better if homemade.
 Usually, Italians do prefer homemade cakes and tarts such as apple pie, lemon cake or topped with jam such as the delicious tart with ricotta and visciole (sour berries), typical from Rome.

 Even though I prefer a savory breakfast, when I make a cake (usually healthy and sugar-free), I like to have it for breakfast with a cup of green tea.

-Most Italians have also something to eat with their drink, and at a bar or coffee shop, you can choose among several pastries, cookies and pieces of cake and tarts.
-Obviously, a café or a bistro will have a bigger choice than a bar and you can really go crazy with your croissant with plenty of versions such as vegan, wholegrain, empty or filled with cream, chocolate or jam.
+Most Italians have also something to eat with their drink, and at a bar or coffee shop, you can choose from several pastries, cookies, and pieces of cake and tarts.
+Obviously, a café or a bistro will have a bigger choice than a bar and you can really go crazy with your croissant with plenty of versions such as vegan, wholegrain, empty or filled with cream, chocolate, jam, or honey.

 Traditional Italian home breakfast

 At home, Italians have the most diverse breakfasts.
 From porridge with or without fresh fruits to homemade pancakes and cakes to yogurt, usually, Italians have also something to eat together with their morning coffee.
 A pretty common breakfast is also bread, often toasted, sometimes whole-grain, with a spread of butter and jam, preferably homemade with seasonal fruit.
 Some also buy specific Italian breakfast biscuits, especially for kids, that you can easily find in every supermarket.